anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 ## Epiphany 4*

-Not used if Epiphany falls on a Sunday (in which case, the readings set for Epiphany 3 are used on Epiphany 4).
-Will also be displaced if Candlemas is celebrated on a Sunday.
+Displaced if Candlemas falls (or is celebrated) on a Sunday.

 ## The Presentation of Christ in the Temple (Candlemas)